terrymun/backbone-epoxy-docs/README.md

 Adds a computed attribute to the model.
 Computed attributes operate as accessors and mutators, where a computed attribute will **get** an assembled value derived from other model attributes, and will **set** one more more mutated values derived from an input.
 Computeds bind themselves to their dependency attributes and will update themselves in response to any of their dependencies changing, then in turn trigger their own "change:attribute" event on the model.

-The **addComputed** method is called with an attribute name and a params object defining the following:
+<a name="addcomputed--params"></a>The **addComputed** method is called with an attribute name and a params object defining the following:

 *   **get:** _Required function; invoked in context of the model_.
 This getter function assembles its value based on other model attributes (native or computed), and then returns the generated value.
 If a deps param is also specified, then the dependency array will be mapped and injected as arguments into the getter function.
-Note that a getter function should always reference other model attributes using the model's **get** method (for [automatic dependency mapping](#model-computed-deps)).
+Note that a getter function should always reference other model attributes using the model's **get** method (for [automatic dependency mapping](#automatic-dependency-mapping)).
 *   **\[deps\]:** _Optional array_.
 An array of attribute names that the getter function depends on.
 When defined, the dependency attributes will be mapped and injected as arguments into the getter function.
 Technically this manual property mapping is only required if your getter contains unreachable values that would be missed by automatic dependency mapping (discussed below).
 *   **\[set\]:** _Optional function; invoked in context of the model_.
 A mutator function which receives a raw input value, and returns an object defining new key/value pairs to be merged into the model.
 Computed attributes declared without a **set** function are read-only.